raphCode/master-thesis-muzero/theory.typ

 If the !g involves chance events, chance !ns may be replaced by their expected outcome
 @gtheo.
-For example, consider the chance !n depicted in @fig_bi_chance with the two outcomes
+For example, consider the chance !n depicted in @fig-bi_chance with the two outcomes
 #repr(p1) and #repr(p2) and !probs #repr((Pa, Pb)) respectively.
 The expected payoff of #repr(exp_payoff) is calculated by weighting the possible payoffs by their !probs.